MAHGIC: A Model Adapter for the Halo-Galaxy Inter-Connection: Introduction

-In this paper, we extend the model described in Paper-I for central galaxies and develop a full pipeline to model the halo-galaxy interconnection for the whole galaxy population.
-The pipeline, named \specialname[MAHGIC]- a {\it Model Adapter for the Halo-Galaxy Inter-Connection}, is trained and tested here using hydrodynamic simulations, before we apply it to observational data in the future.
-The paper is organized as follows.
+{\revisestyle In this paper, we adopt the above adapter architecture and extend the model described in Paper-I for central galaxies to a full pipeline for the whole galaxy population.
+The pipeline, named \specialname[MAHGIC]- a {\it Model Adapter for the Halo-Galaxy Inter-Connection}, is trained and tested here using hydrodynamic simulations, before we apply it to observational data in the future. } The paper is organized as follows.
 In \S\ref{sec:data} we introduce the numerical simulations, the halo properties, and the samples used in our analysis.
 In \S\ref{sec:model}, we describe our model and how the different components of the model are pieced together into the pipeline \specialname[MAHGIC].
 We test the performance of the pipeline in \S\ref{sec:results} using hydrodynamic simulations.
 Our main results are summarized and discussed in \S\ref{sec:summary}.